carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Diversity

-The Carpentries is a community of volunteer instructors, helpers, Trainers, Maintainers, champions, member organisations, supporters, and staff of diverse background, nationality, ethnicity, gender and various identity groups.
+The Carpentries is a community of volunteer instructors, helpers, Trainers, Maintainers, champions, member organizations, supporters, and staff of diverse background, nationality, ethnicity, gender and various identity groups.
 We are working hard to ensure that everyone feels welcome at CarpentryCon.
-Feel free to reach out to the organizers and staff if they can improve your experience as a member at The Carpentries and CarpentryCon.
+Feel free to reach out to the organizers and staff if they can improve your experience as a member of The Carpentries and CarpentryCon.
 Attendees must be prepared to abide by our Code of Conduct (see *Allies, Carpentries, Code of Conduct, Inclusion, Emergency*).

 ##### Data Carpentry at CarpentryCon